 Canyons Virtual High School (CVHS) is a year-round, online program dedicated to serving students within the Canyons School District, and elsewhere throughout the state of Utah.
-During the 2014-15 school year, students may take up to four (4) full credits of online courses as part of their full high school schedule, and in 2015-16, up to five (5) credits.
+During the 2015-16 school year, students may take up to five (5) full credits of online courses as part of their full high school schedule, and in 2016-17, up to six (6) credits.
 In some cases, participating students may be asked to drop one or more traditional courses to “make room” for an online course in the student’s schedule.

 Utah's Largest SOEP Provider

 Working in cooperation with the Utah Statewide Online Education Program (SOEP), any Utah high school student is eligible to attend CVHS.
 All 9-12th grade students enrolled in a Utah school district or charter school, including students with disabilities and English language learners, are eligible for enrollment under the SOEP program laws.
 Students in grades below 9th are not eligible for participation.
 Home-schooled, charter, and/or private school students may also take online courses by completing an enrollment request with CVHS.
 For more information about the Statewide Online Education Program, including a current list of all approved online providers, please visit http://schools.utah.gov/edonline/.